WAVM/Wavix/docs/CMake.rst

   `share/doc/llvm/ocaml-html`.

 **LLVM_CREATE_XCODE_TOOLCHAIN**:BOOL
-  OS X Only: If enabled CMake will generate a target named 'install-xcode-toolchain'.
+  macOS Only: If enabled CMake will generate a target named 'install-xcode-toolchain'.
 This target will create a directory at
   $CMAKE_INSTALL_PREFIX/Toolchains containing an xctoolchain directory which can be used to override the default system tools.